apple/axlearn/docs/04-infrastructure.md

 **This doc is still under construction.**

-This document describes the various components that power AXLearn training on public cloud.
+This document describes the various components that power AXLearn training on the public cloud.

 ## Bastion Orchestrator

-The bastion is a simple orchestrator which supports flexible job scheduling and quota management.
+The Bastion is a simple orchestrator which supports flexible job scheduling and quota management.
 It is general purpose (i.e., it supports scheduling jobs with arbitrary bash workloads), but also provides out-of-box functionality for provisioning, running, and monitoring large TPU slices.

-While the bastion currently only supports Google Cloud Platform (GCP) jobs, the design of it is cloud agnostic, and in theory it can be extended to run on other cloud providers.
+While the bastion currently only supports Google Cloud Platform (GCP) jobs, its design is cloud agnostic, and in theory, it can be extended to run on other cloud providers.

 Its main dependencies are:
 - A cloud bucket for reading and writing job metadata and logs.